SkylineCommunications/Skyline.DataMiner.GithubTemplate.RegressionTest/README.md

 ## Important to know

-1. Makes sure to include a nugget package through [PackageReference](https://learn.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files).
+1. Makes sure to include a NuGet package through [PackageReference](https://learn.microsoft.com/en-us/nuget/consume-packages/package-references-in-project-files).
 This is already configured in this template, so nothing to change.
 2. A [Shared Project Library](https://learn.microsoft.com/en-us/xamarin/cross-platform/app-fundamentals/shared-projects?tabs=windows#what-is-a-shared-project) is used to use the same code accross multiple VS Projects (= Regression Tests = Automation Scripts).
 3. Don't forget to configure C:\Skyline DataMiner\QAPortal\QaPortalConfiguration.json (See How to get started).